mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

      }
    }

 Using the while loop, we can repeat the echo statement as many times as we want.
-Let’s take a look at what’s going on:
+Let's take a look at what's going on:

-1. We create a local variable called “%line” and assign it the number 1
+1. We create a local variable called "%line" and assign it the number 1
 2. The while loop checks our conditional statement.
-As long as “%line” is less than or equal to 10, we can enter the while loop.
+As long as "%line" is less than or equal to 10, we can enter the while loop.
-3. The first statement inside the while loop will cause mIRC to print to the active window “Line number:” follows by the value of “%line”.
+3. The first statement inside the while loop will cause mIRC to print to the active window "Line number:" follows by the value of "%line".
-4. The second statement inside the while loop will cause the “%line” variable to increase by 1 (if no number is specified the default is one).
+4. The second statement inside the while loop will cause the "%line" variable to increase by 1 (if no number is specified the default is one).
 5. Go back to step 2.

 Nested Loops